k4rl-El/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles displays the contents of the current directory in long formant<br>
 4-listmorefiles displays the content of the including hidden files in long formant<br>
 5-listfilesdigitonly displays all directory content in long formant soreted according to user &group id<br>
+6-firstdirectory creates a directory in the tmp directory<br>